Behaviour Management

 Anna Edwards

-Anna has been working in education for the last 12 years in a variety of roles.
-She has worked across London in a range of different positions and settings including Assistant Head Teacher in one of the largest federations in the capital.
+Anna has been working in education for the last twelve years in a variety of roles.
+She has worked across London in a range of different positions and settings including assistant head teacher in one of the largest federations in the capital.
 Anna now splits her time between writing for Twinkl, class teaching and consulting for a charity which specialises in parental engagement with school.
 Parental engagement, alongside curriculum and behaviour, are of particular interest to Anna.
 In her spare time, Anna is the mother of two young boys and enjoys long walks with her dog.

 Empty space, drag to resize